jadecobra/python_tdd_exercises/source/classes/classes.rst

 * :ref:`I know how to make functions<what is a function?>`.
 * :ref:`how to pass values from tests to functions<telephone>`
 * :ref:`how to make dictionaries with functions<how to make a person>`
-* :ref:`how to use classes<classes>`
+* :ref:`how to use objects<objects>`

 :ref:`Would you like to test what causes AttributeError<what causes AttributeError?>` or :ref:`Would you like to know where the extra attributes and methods of the Person class came from?<family ties>`

 You know enough to go into the world and use Python_.
-If you stopped going through the book at this point, you would be fine because you know how to make :ref:`classes<everything is an object>`, :ref:`functions<what is a function?>` and can make :ref:`dictionaries<what is a dictionary?>` which is what is behind a lot of the things you will encounter.
+If you stopped going through the book at this point, you would be fine because you know how to make :ref:`objects<everything is an object>`, :ref:`functions<what is a function?>` and can make :ref:`dictionaries<what is a dictionary?>` which is what is behind a lot of the things you will encounter.

 ----